cits3007/cits3007.github.io/assets/labs/lab05.md

   which stores the "next instruction to execute" after `bof` returns.

 Let's examine the Instruction Pointer a little.
-Make sure you're stopped in the middle of the `bof` function: issue the gdb commands `run` (this will ask you if you want to restart the program; answer yes) and `next` to get there.
+Make sure you're stopped in the middle of the `bof` function: issue the GDB commands `run` (this will ask you if you want to restart the program; answer yes) and `next` to get there.

-Issue the gdb comman `print $eip` to show the current value of the Instruction Pointer, and you should see something like the following:
+Issue the GDB command `print $eip` to show the current value of the Instruction Pointer, and you should see something like the following:

 ```